swaroop-smilecode/data_engineering/10_pyspark/01_what_is_pyspark.md

   that data needs to be copied from source location to HDFS & moving terabytes of data is costly.

 #### PySpark
+Spark is written in `scala` language.</br>
-Python wrapper around apache spark.
+PySpark is python language wrapper around spark.